One of the most frequently asked questions is whether vertical farming is profitable?

 For example, if you deliver a plant 200 micromoles of light when it needs only 180, you are wasting 10% of that light – an unnecessary cost that will be reflected in your electricity bills and ultimately your end of year profits.

-Profit from the laws of physics
+Profit from the laws of physics in vertical farms

 By seeking advice from experts like LST, it’s possible to cut out that type of waste and increase profit margins by sticking to a bespoke growing ‘recipe’.